SimpliSafe 3 Adds Alexa Support and MoreBy - 05/04/2018

 “For the best performance between SimpliSafe and August, we recommend that you add your SS3 system to your WiFi network if possible.
 Either way, both will work over cellular if WiFi is not an option or you are using an SS2 system.”

-Later this year, you will also be able to control your SimpliSafe system using your Alexa-enabled device (Echo, Plus, Dot, Spot, Show, etc.).
-Using your voice, you’ll be able to arm your system, arm your camera, and even lock your doors.
+Next, you can control your SimpliSafe system using your Alexa-enabled device (Echo, Plus, Dot, Spot, Show, etc.).
+Using your voice, you can arm the system to Home or Away.

-At this time, SimpliSafe still lacks smart lighting control, but that could change if they follow through on their promise to make the system HomeKit-compatible.
-According to the SimpliSafe team, Amazon Alexa will come first.
-After that, HomeKit is a planned integration.
+At this time, SimpliSafe lacks smart lighting control, but that could change if they follow through on their promise to make the system HomeKit-compatible.
+According to the SimpliSafe team, now that the Alexa skill is in place, they plan to work on new integrations including HomeKit.
 If they follow through on this promise, it will allow rule creation between your SimpliSafe system and your HomeKit ecosystem.
 For example, when motion is detected, turn on your Philips Hue lights.